syncfusion-content/xamarin.android-docs/xamarin-android/DataSource/Getting-Started.md

 {% endhighlight %}
 {% endtabs %}
-The following code example illustrates this with Key Selector.
+The following code example illustrates this with `KeySelector`.
 {% tabs %}
 {% highlight c# %}
 [C#]